Managing New England Forests Threatened By Emerald Ash Borer

-The health of the woods of Massachusetts is vitally important, but difficult to assess.
 Forests provide us with a wealth of free benefits like clean water, scenic backdrops for a rural tourism industry, habitat and biodiversity, recreation opportunities, privacy from neighbors, and valuable wood products and job opportunities.
 The healthier forests are, the better able they are to rebound from disturbances such as hurricanes or ice storms.
 Yet, forest health is difficult to assess.

-Healthy forests are good, but how do we assess health?
 If a tree dies, does that indicate a sick forest?
-Or, does that dead tree contribute to the health of the overall forest by providing new habitat for woodpeckers, insects, and cavity-nesting flying squirrels and owls?
+Or does that dead tree contribute to the health of the overall forest by providing new habitat for woodpeckers, insects, and cavity-nesting flying squirrels and owls?
 Thus, forest health is a matter of scale: one or two dead trees on a property might be a natural part of a healthy forest.
 Hundreds of acres of dead trees might not be healthy.

 If you are concerned about a potential invasive on your property, it is important to speak with your local state service forester or a private, licensed professional forester regarding the status of your trees.
 Additionally, learn more about DCR’s forest health program: https://www.mass.gov/service-details/forest-health-program.